appakling/appakling.github.io/README.md

 - more pages :)
 - get eggs

-## do you want to contribute a web-based project that would fit in? contact me on:
+## wanna talk to me abt something? you can contact me on these sites (ranked in order of "yea lol I'll check this")

 discord: appakling